Pan-genome graph construction: Historical development

 Recently, large-scale projects have implemented pan-genome graph construction for eukaryotic genomes.
 In 2023 the Human Pangenome Reference Consortium published a first draft human pan-genome, which contains 47 diverse, haplotype-resolved human genomes encoded in a graph structure.
 Similarly, graph pan-genomes have been built for crop species such as tomatoes, which were built from 838 genomes, enabling discovery of previously "missing" heritability and trait-linked variants that were not detectable with a single reference.

 Graph-based methodologies

 A simple undirected graph illustrating nodes and edges.
 Nodes (circles labelled A, B₁, B₂, and C) represent entities or points in the graph, while edges (lines connecting nodes) represent relationships or connections between these entities.

 The main step in pan-genome graph building includes the initial alignment step and downstream processing for representation.
 Several graph-based methodologies have been developed to construct pan-genome representations, each with differing modeling methodology and graph construction algorithms.
+Comparative studies distinguish reference-guided builders such as minigraph, which iteratively align assemblies to a reference template, from reference-free base-level alignment approaches such as Cactus and pggb; in benchmarks, the latter recovered more small variation and more precise breakpoint paths, but at substantially higher computational cost.
 These methods can capture more complex rearrangements and efficiently represent large collections of sequences than traditional approaches such as multiple sequence alignments (MSAs) and K-mer–based strategies.
 Furthermore, graph methods are currently among the most effective at managing large-scale pan-genome data, even supporting the simultaneous representation of tens to hundreds of human haplotypes.